 - 1 Customize the TrackRecord database.
 Note that all editing should be complete before adding any data.
 See "Getting Started Checklist" on page 17. - 2 Ensure that the QC_Defect tag is associated with the QACenter Reported Defect type or its equivalent.
 This will identify this type to QADirector as the defect type to which it should send its information.
-See "Creating and Modifying Types" on page 85. - 3 Ensure that the QC_Test tag is associated with the QADirector Test type or its equivalent.
+See "Creating and Modifying Types" on page 87. - 3 Ensure that the QC_Test tag is associated with the QADirector Test type or its equivalent.
 This will identify this type to QADirector as the test information type contained in TrackRecord.
-See "Creating and Modifying Types" on page 85. - 4 Open the trqacenter_item.txt and trqadirector_item.txt files. - 5 In TrackRecord, apply any field tags listed in the files that you wish to use in the types. - 6 If there are any unused tags that are listed in the QADirector text files, delete the attribute and tag lines.
+See "Creating and Modifying Types" on page 87. - 4 Open the trqacenter_item.txt and trqadirector_item.txt files. - In TrackRecord, apply any field tags listed in the files that you wish to use in the types. - 6 If there are any unused tags that are listed in the QADirector text files, delete the attribute and tag lines.
 Each attribute must be mapped to a tag.
-If there are any tags that appear in these files that are not used, the integration will not work. - 7 Saveandclosethetrqacenter_item.txtandtrqadirector_item.txtfiles.
+If there are any tags that appear in these files that are not used, the integration will not work. - 7 Save and close the trqacenter_item.txt and trqadirector_item.txt files. - 8 In TrackRecord's QACenter Reported Defect type, ensure that the QC_Defect_Test field tag is applied to a single-item combination box and that field is pointed to the QADirector Test type.
+See "Using the Type Editor" on page 90. - In the default schema shipped with TrackRecord, this field tag is associated with the Test single-item combination box.
+This will create a link between the QACenter Reported Defect and the